Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 #endif
 ```

-### Local multiplayer
+### Local split screen multiplayer

-To use the previous script in a multiplayer environment you will need one `CinemachineBrain` attached on the Player prefab Camera and increase the channel mask of both the `CinemachineCamera` and the `CinemachineBrain`.
+In a split screen multiplayer environment using `PlayerInputManager` and `PlayerInput` components you will need one `CinemachineBrain` and one `CinemachineCamera` per player `Camera` and increase the channel mask of both the `CinemachineCamera` and the `CinemachineBrain`.

 ```cs
 using Unity.Cinemachine;